How Georgia Auto Insurance Settlements Are Split Between Multiple Claimants

 • Different Strategies: Each lawyer might have a different way of handling the case.
 This can potentially weaken the overall argument and result in lower settlements.

-• Longer Time to Solve: More lawyers mean more negotiations and possibly a longer time to reach a settlement.
+• Longer Time to Resolve: More lawyers mean more negotiations and possibly a longer time to reach a settlement.

 • Conflicting Interests: Sometimes, what’s good for one person’s case might be bad for another’s.